 The school's administrative team oversees program delivery and other functions necessary to effectively deliver the school's activities.
 The professional staff provides services to all stakeholder groups that the school supports, including students, alumni, business leaders, and faculty.
 Together the administration and professional staff of the school take a student-centric approach to their responsibilities, always with consideration to student needs and stakeholder values.

-- Diamando Afxentiou, Continuance of Operations Leadership Team and Director of Student Affairs
+- Diamando Afxentiou, Director of BSBA program

 - Scott Liu, Executive Associate Dean and Co-director, Center for International Business Studies